lynch730/MTMH-BE/README.md

 # MTMH-BE
-Code used in Lynch et al. 2023, "An efficient solution of the multi-term multi-harmonic electron Boltzmann equation with pulsed electric fields and state-to-state kinetics"
+Code used in Lynch et al. 2023, "An efficient solution of the multi-term multi-harmonic electron Boltzmann equation for use in global models"

+"mtmhbe_solver/" contains all MTMH-BE source code and figures.